-The IGC has been majority funded by the UK Department for International Development (DFID) since its founding.
+The IGC has been majority funded by the UK Foreign, Commonwealth and Development Office (FCDO) since its founding.
 We also receive funding for our research and policy engagement work from the following organisations.

-Bill & Melinda Gates Foundation: The IGC’s India-Central and India-Bihar country programmes merged in 2018 under a partnership with the Bill & Melinda Gates Foundation.
-The new programme engages with government, research institutes, and other institutions in Bihar to build a strong, sustainable ecosystem of research and monitoring and evaluation in the state and throughout the country, and create the necessary local institutional capacity.
+Bill & Melinda Gates Foundation: The Bill & Melinda Gates Foundation supports IGC’s work in India.
+The programme engages with government, research institutes, and other civil society organisations to reduce poverty, advance economic development, and build a strong, sustainable ecosystem of evidence-based policymaking in Bihar and throughout the country.

 The Rockefeller Foundation: The Rockefeller Foundation supports the State Fragility initiative, including the Council on State Fragility.
 The State Fragility initiative works with national, regional and international actors to catalyse new thinking, develop more effective approaches to addressing state fragility, and support collaborative efforts to take emerging consensus into practice.
 In February 2021 the Council on State Fragility, together with the g7+ group of fragile and conflict-affected states, launched Powering up energy investments in fragile states: A call to action.

 Argidius Foundation: The Argidius Foundation supports IGC’s work through the Small and Growing Business (SGB) Evidence Fund.
 This fund, a joint research initiative between Aspen Network of Development Entrepreneurs (ANDE) and the IGC, aims to build a knowledge repository on effective interventions to support small and growing businesses that will inform and influence the thinking and practice of practitioners, researchers, policymakers and funders, as well as accelerate learning in this sector.